-(2) Procedure in cases of removal for cause:
+(2) Procedure in cases of removal for cause -

-a.
-A written, verified complaint subscribed by the person accusing the officer, specifying the charge alleged against such officer, shall be filed with the city clerk.

-b.
-Upon the filing of such a complaint, the mayor shall fix a time and place for a public hearing thereon before the council, which hearing shall be held within sixty days of the filing of the complaint.

-c.
-The city clerk shall thereupon, and at least ten days prior to the hearing, serve, or have served, personally upon the accused officer, written notice of such hearing, and to such notice shall be annexed a full and correct copy of the complaint; or, in lieu of personal service, notice of said hearing shall be published once in the official newspaper of the city at least ten days prior to the time fixed for the hearing, and in such published notice, reference shall be made to the complaint on file for further particulars.

-d.
-At the hearing before the council, evidence for and against the accused may be introduced and the accused may testify in his own behalf; provided, however, that the testimony of all witnesses shall be under oath; and provided further that hearsay testimony shall be inadmissible.
-Should the accused be found guilty as charged in the complaint by the affirmative votes of three members of the council after such hearing, said determination shall be final and conclusive, and the accused shall forfeit his office forthwith.
+- a.
+A written, verified complaint subscribed by the person accusing the officer, specifying the charge alleged against such officer, shall be filed with the City Clerk. - b.
+Upon the filing of such a complaint, the Mayor shall fix a time and place for a public hearing thereon before the Council, which hearing shall be held within sixty days of the filing of the complaint. - c.
+The City Clerk shall thereupon, and at least ten days prior to the hearing, serve, or have served, personally upon the accused officer, written notice of such hearing, and to such notice shall be annexed a full and correct copy of the complaint; or, in lieu of personal service, notice of said hearing shall be published once in the official newspaper of the City at least ten days prior to the time fixed for the hearing, and in such published notice, reference shall be made to the complaint on file for further particulars. - d.
+At the hearing before the Council, evidence for and against the accused may be introduced and the accused may testify in his own behalf; provided, however, that the testimony of all witnesses shall be under oath: and provided further that hearsay testimony shall be inadmissible.
+Should the accused be found guilty as charged in the complaint by the affirmative votes of three members of the Council after such hearing, said determination shall be final and conclusive, and the accused shall forfeit his office forthwith.

-e.
-If any officer or employee shall be found guilty in a court of competent jurisdiction upon any of the grounds for removal for cause, or upon any charge directly embracing any of such grounds, he may be removed forthwith by the council, or by the person having the power of removal, without a hearing or notice thereof. f.
+- e.
+If any officer or employee shall be found guilty in a court of competent jurisdiction upon any of the grounds for removal for cause, or upon any charge directly embracing any of such grounds, he may be removed forthwith by the Council, or by the person having the power of removal, without a hearing or notice thereof. - f.
 Any officer, or employee, upon notification of any pending charge against him, may waive any hearing provided for in this section by tendering his resignation in writing; and, in such case, and upon the acceptance thereof, said hearing shall be dispensed with.

-F. Limitations on removals.
+"F. Limitations on Removals -

-(1) The council shall not remove any officer within three months next succeeding a general municipal election except for cause.

-(2) The city manager shall not remove any officer within three months next succeeding his qualification as city manager unless the reason for so doing is based upon one of the grounds for removal for cause.
+- (1) The Council shall not remove any officer within three months next succeeding a general municipal election except for cause. - (2) The City Manager shall not remove any officer within three months next succeeding his qualification as City Manager unless the reason for so doing is based upon one of the grounds for removal for cause.

-G. Suspension in lieu of removal.
+"G. Suspension in Lieu of Removal -

-(1) Any officer or employee, in lieu of removal, may be suspended up to thirty days without pay for the same reasons or on the same grounds and on the same procedure as herein provided for removal.
-(As amended May 10, 1965.)
+(1) Any officer or employee, in lieu of removal, may be suspended up to thirty days without pay for the same reasons or on the same grounds and on the same procedure as herein provided for removal.."